1jour1vin

 3.8/5 (6 customers)

-This Morgon, the flagship wine of Jean-Marc Burgaud's estate, is distinguished and very characteristic on the nose, offering great concentration on the palate with lovely tannins that are firm but ripe, in harmony with the wine's structure.
-It will need a little time to express its full power.
+This Morgon, the flagship wine of Jean-Marc Burgaud’s estate, reveals a refined and very distinctive nose, offering great concentration on the palate with lovely, firm yet ripe tannins that harmonize perfectly with the wine’s structure.
+It will require a bit of patience for it to express its full power.
 A great wine for aging!

 Rated site